 Many employers like to help new staff through their move to New Zealand and the immigration process, but it’s important you are aware of a couple of legal pitfalls to avoid.

-If you’re helping an employee to move to New Zealand, you’ll have to be careful not to breach the Immigration Advisers Licensing Act (2007).
-Designed to protect the interests of people receiving immigration advice and to enhance the reputation of New Zealand as a migration destination, the act requires that anyone giving immigration advice must be licensed unless they are exempt (such as some employers who have experience hiring employees from overseas).
+If you're helping an employee to move to New Zealand, you’ll have to be careful not to breach the Immigration Advisers Licensing Act (2007).
+Designed to protect the interests of people receiving immigration advice and to enhance the reputation of New Zealand as a migration destination, the act requires that anyone giving immigration advice must be licensed unless they are exempt (such as New Zealand lawyers).
 This applies whether the person providing advice is within New Zealand or outside New Zealand.
 The Immigration Advisers Authority (IAA) is responsible for administering the Act.

 It is not an offence to discuss publicly available information with potential migrants.
 You can refer them to any information on the Immigration Advice page on the IAA website, or you can suggest that migrants contact the IAA by phoning 0508 IAA IAA (0508 422 422) or emailing email@example.com.